magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 -   tab: Which tab to download - one of new, top, videos, podcasts, streams, stacks

-twitter

--   force_graphql: Force usage of the GraphQL API.
-By default it will only be used if login cookies are provided

 NOTE: These options may be changed/removed in the future without concern for backward compatibility